- Create a New Set

-Any type of element that has been added to an index can be converted to another type of element.
-For example, a placeholder can be converted to a document or header, a header into a document, etc. Hover over the element, select the ellipses that appears, and then select the appropriate option:
+Any type of element added to an index can be converted to another type of element.
+For example, a placeholder can be converted into a document or a header, a header into a document, etc. Hover over the element, select the ellipses icon that appears, and then select the appropriate option:

 - Convert to Placeholder

 When you convert a document to another type of element, you can either delete the existing document or retain it:

 You can also replace the existing element by dragging a new document to an existing element.